pupil-labs/pupil-docs/src/developer/invisible/README.md

 <!-- A more sophisticated example that also shows how to receive events from the PI companion can be found in the PI time sync section of the docs. -->

+## Time Synchronization

+The Pupil Invisible Companion App runs its own clock as the source for all data timestamps it generates.
+To create this clock the App samples the phone’s NTP (Network Time Protocol) synchronised UTC clock (Android Framework's `System.currentTimeMillis() * 1e6`) once at the beginning of the first sensor stream initialization.
+From then onward until no more sensors are streaming, this app clock is used, the unit used is nanoseconds.

+Unlike the phones wall clock, this App clock is guaranteed to be monotonic, it also has a higher resolution.
+We can utilize the benefits of the initial NTP synchronization to make Pupil Invisible synchronisable with other devices that also follow NTP.

+To check sync quality:
+1) Send a notification without timestamp to the companion app.
+2) Measure the round-trip-time till reception of the echo.
+3) Compare the timestamp in the echo with your target time while taking into account the round-trip-time

+More info regarding sync can be found in this sync test report: [Time sync report](https://docs.google.com/document/d/16JpIUUXNQvJ74FqfVJI6PAUUAV2nrbcCpdYamrJif_M/edit#)

 ## Pupil Invisible Monitor

 This is a stand alone desktop app that connects to Pupil Invisible using the Network API